Are Glass Block Windows Worth It? Why You Should Avoid Them

 However, frosted and decorative glass windows can do the same thing without making your home look outdated.
 They basically make glass block windows obsolete.

-Glass Block Windows Are Tough to Construct
+Glass Block Windows Are Tough to Construct and Maintain

 Glass block windows aren't a fit for a beginner or for your average DIY project.
 They must be carefully planned and measured out, and the blocks must be cut to size.
 The process is fairly similar to bricklaying, which is a learned skill best performed by a professional.

-Additionally, these windows are quite heavy, so you would also need to inspect the floor under the area, and possibly add structural support boards underneath.
+Additionally, these windows are quite heavy, so you would also need to inspect the floor under the area, and possibly add support boards underneath.
 The weight of a glass block wall or large window could cause the floor to sink, warp or even collapse.

 Can You See Through Glass Block Windows?